When quantum resources backfire: Non-gaussianity and symplectic coherence in noisy bosonic circuits

 \section{Classical simulation of noisy bosonic circuits}

-Having detailed all the required technical results, we are now ready to provide simulation algorithms for simulation of expectation values at the output of a $L$-layered noisy bosonic circuit of the following form:
+Having detailed the required technical results, we are now ready to provide classical simulation algorithms for estimating expectation values of quantum observables at the output of a noisy bosonic circuit with $L$ layers of the following form:

 with